nhiyn14/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 0x04-more_functions_nested_loops directory was created for 0x04.
 C - More functions, more nested loops.
-Holberton Week2day4
+Holberton School Aus

 0-isupper.c
 	int _isupper(int c); checks for uppercase character